Numerical evaluation of orientation averages and its application to molecular physics: Performance measures for quadrature methods

-The rank profile of the integrand is determined by the convergence of the series expansion Eq.~(\ref{eq:averaging:series_expansion}).
-Explicit calculation of the rank profile of the integrand requires more numerical effort than evaluating the actual orientation average.
-In molecular physics, however, there is a close connection between the rank of the integrand and angular momentum, which allows to deduce properties of the rank profile of the integrand by physical intuition or by analytical estimates (see Appendix~\ref{averaging:appendix:euler_angle_distribution_and_rotational_states}).
-In Sec.~\ref{averaging:examples}, we illustrate this for the example of photoelectron angular distributions and make predictions about their rank profiles based on the nature of the light-molecule interaction and the relevant molecular states.
+Although calculating the rank profile of an integrand requires more numerical effort than the orientation average itself, in molecular physics, the close connection between the integrand's rank and angular momentum enables predictions about the rank profile by physical intuition or analytical estimates (see Appendix~\ref{averaging:appendix:euler_angle_distribution_and_rotational_states}).
+In Sec.~\ref{averaging:examples}, we demonstrate this with photoelectron angular distributions, predicting their rank profiles based on the light-molecule interaction and relevant molecular states.
 Rank profiles can be defined for arbitrary domains.
 We provide a general definition and additional examples in Appendix~\ref{averaging:appendix:rank_profiles}.
-As we discuss in Sec.~\ref{averaging:overview}, rank profiles have similar characteristics for quadrature methods of the same type even if they are defined on different domains.
-In particular, sampling moments, cf. Eq.~\eqref{eq:samplingmoments}, for methods with $\acc>0$ are zero for $l\leq\acc$, but display a pronounced maximum at $l=\acc+1$.
-This indicates that these methods collect the largest contribution to the quadrature error, as soon as the maximum rank of the integrand exceeds the degree of the method.
-In contrast, quadrature methods with $\acc=0$ tend to have smoothly increasing and generally smaller sampling moments.

-Analyzing the sampling moments $\sigma_{lmm'}$, Eq.~\eqref{eq:samplingmoments}, and expansion coefficients $F_{lmm'}$, Eq.~\eqref{eq:averaging:series_expansion}, with respect to the azimuthal indices $m$ and $m'$ provides an even more detailed view onto the symmetry properties of the quadrature error and the integrand than the rank profiles.
-This is briefly illustrated in the Appendix~\ref{averaging:appendix:method_rank_profiles}.
+Analyzing the sampling moments $\sigma_{lmm'}$ and expansion coefficients $F_{lmm'}$ with respect to the azimuthal indices $m$ and $m'$ provides an even more detailed view onto the symmetry properties of the quadrature error and the integrand (see Appendix~\ref{averaging:appendix:method_rank_profiles}).